Shaders

 - vkCmdSetCoverageToColorLocationNV, if

-If the VK_NV_framebuffer_mixed_samples extension is enabled on the
+If the VK_NV_framebuffer_mixed_samples extension is enabled, and

 - vkCmdSetCoverageModulationModeNV